Amy Howe

 Biography

-Amy Howe is the academic director of Women, Gender, and Representation for Precollege Programs at Smith.
-Her experience includes designing and teaching undergraduate and graduate courses in gender studies, general education, critical theory, American studies and the study of religion at Harvard, Brown, Middlebury and Champlain.
-Before her graduate studies and teaching career, she held a nonprofit career managing California- and nationally based youth-led community organizing projects for underrepresented communities.
-In 2019, she earned her doctorate from the Harvard Graduate School of Arts and Sciences in the study of religion (religion, gender, culture).
-She not only remains incredibly proud for being the first in her family to pursue higher education, but she is also a relentless advocate for students who navigate first-generation lives.
-In her free time, Howe loves spending time with her two dogs, growing house plants (too many these days), exploring new outdoor spaces and enjoying circus arts.
+Amy Howe (she/her/hers) is the Academic Director of Women, Gender, and Representation for the PreCollege Program at Smith College.
+She is also a visiting faculty member in Smith’s Study of Women and Gender department where she teaches the advanced seminar, “Queer Conversions” on queer theory and religious studies.
+Her experience includes designing and teaching undergraduate and graduate courses in gender studies, general education, critical theory, American studies, and the study of religion at Harvard, Brown, Middlebury, and Champlain.
+She currently serves as Assistant Professor of Interdisciplinary Studies and Digital Humanities at Champlain College.
+Before her graduate studies and teaching career, she held a nonprofit career managing California- and nationally-based youth-led community organizing projects for underrepresented communities.
+In 2019, she earned her Ph.D. from the Harvard Graduate School of Arts and Sciences in the Study of Religion (Religion, Gender, Culture).
+She not only remains incredibly proud of being the first in her family to pursue higher education, but she is also a relentless advocate for students who navigate first-generation lives.
+In her free time, Amy loves spending time with her two dogs, growing house plants (too many these days), exploring new outdoor spaces, and enjoying circus arts.